Effectiff-Tech/homogeneity-scripts/README.md

 For all extraction methods except the bigrams, a list of **30 terms with the highest scores** is obtained for each piece.
 Accordingly, the initial clusters are divided into subclusters (with at least 3 documents in each subcluster), in which the share of common terms between any pieces in the subcluster is **less than 20%**.

-In case of all suitable bigrams, the number of which may vary from one piece to another, the [Jacquard index](https://en.wikipedia.org/wiki/Jaccard_index) is used.
+In case of all suitable bigrams, the number of which may vary from one piece to another, the [Jacсard index](https://en.wikipedia.org/wiki/Jaccard_index) is used.
 The index limit (two pieces for which this limit is exceeded cannot be in the same subcluster) is set to **0.015**, which, for example, for sets of 100 elements allows an intersection of no more than 2 elements.

 #### Sub-subclusters with the same term density